 Jin: It’s funny you say that, Metadahn tweeted about that collab without our knowledge.
-Overexcited, we shared it to our followers.
+Overexcited, we shared it with our followers.
 Unbeknown to us, it was an April Fools’ joke.

 Hyuna: LOL wow.
 It really got me!
 I looked at his Twitter and didn’t question it at all, because his designs feel like a breath of fresh air.
 Some of Metadahn’s work made my brain light up in a way I haven’t felt since Jeremy Scott’s iconic Wings collection with Adidas.

-Jin: If you can believe it, is that not a testament of our brand’s quality?
+Jin: If you can believe it, is that not a testament to our brand’s quality?

 As for our sourcing strategy, this will stay a secret for a while.
 I can’t disclose the VRSTL secret sauce just yet. 😉